-Therefore, if you are working with a videographer, there is a high chance that he or she will need a lot more time to get the focus right before the video is shot.
+Therefore, if you are trying the video features on your camera, there is a high chance that you will need a lot more time to get the focus right before the video is shot.
 Like with images, there’s no editing that can refocus a picture or video.

 Audio is half the quality of the video